monmouth-college-cs/sddc-reading-notes-monmouth-college-comp-335/PartOneCapter3.md

 ### Project Planning

-For a plan-driven process model, a project plan is an actual document of how the project will be managed, written by the project by the project manager.
+For a plan-driven process model, a project plan is an actual document of how the project will be managed, written by the project manager.

 A project plan has seven parts:
 * Introdution and explanation of the project